vidyar/docs-1/sources/config.rst

 7. Run the ``script`` command which runs build and all your tests
 8. Run ``after_script`` command
 9. Run either ``after_success`` or ``after_failure`` commands
-10. Run ``before_archive`` command to copy files ./shippable folder.
+10. Run ``before_archive`` command to copy files to ./shippable folder.
 Shippable will zips up all the files in this folder and makes the result available for download
 11. Run ``after_archive`` command to get the api access token to download the artifacts